cbolz/ansible-labs-summit2020/ansible-tower-advanced/6-instance-groups/README.md

 `tower` group there is no way to influence what node will run a job, the cluster will take care of scheduling Jobs as it sees fit.

-To enable more control over what node is running a job, Tower 3.2 saw the introduction of the instance groups feature.
+To get more control about which node is running a job, Tower 3.2 saw the introduction of the instance groups feature.
 Instance groups allow you to organize your cluster nodes into groups.
 In turn Jobs can be assigned to Instance Groups by configuring the Groups in Organizations,